michaelshiloh/resourcesForClasses/README.md

 2. How to upload a file to Github
 	1. Click on "Upload files"

 3. How to create a folder in Github

 	Git doesn't store empty folders, so you can only create a new folder when you have a file to put in it.
 Also, you can't create a folder when you _upload_ a file.
-The only way to create a folder is to create a _new_ file, and then to paste the contents of your file into the new file:
+The only way to create a folder is to create a _new_ file, and then to tell Github to put that new file in a new folder:
 	1. Go to the folder inside which you want to create another folder.
 	2. Click on _Create new file_.
 	3. On the text field for the file name, first write the folder name you want to create, then type _/_ (which creates the new folder) and then the name of the new file you want to create.
-	4. Paste the contents of your file into the "new file"
-	4. Optionally, add a short description and an extended description at the bottom of the page
+The name doesn't matter.
-	5. Finally, save your changes by pressing the green _Commit new file_ button at the bottom of the page
+	5. Finally, save your new file by pressing the green _Commit new file_ button at the bottom of the page
+	6. If you don't need the file, you may delete it now that the folder has been created.

 4. How to delete a file
 	1. Browse to the file in your repository that you want to delete.
 	2. At the top of the file, click the icon of the trash can
 	4. Add a short description of why you are deleting this file
 	5. Finally, save your changes by pressing the green _Commit changes_ button at the bottom of the page

+4. How to upload a code file so that Github formats it as code

+	Use the extension along with the file name.
+Github recognizes that .ino are code files.
+Github recognizes many other file extensions as code.

 4. How to [organize folders and files] (https://github.com/blog/1436-moving-and-renaming-files-on-github) in Github (move and rename)